SoftwareAG/c8y-docs/content/device-tutorials/network-router.md

 ##### <a name="connect"></a> Connecting the router

 To register your NetComm router to Cumulocity IoT, you need the router’s serial number as Device ID.
-The registration process is described in section [Connecting devices](/users-guide/device-management/#connecting-devices) in the User Guide.
+For more information on the registration process, see User guide -> [Connecting devices](/users-guide/device-management/#connecting-devices).
 The serial number is printed on the back side of the router as shown below.
 Alternatively, it is also available in the router’s web user interface.
 Navigate to **System**, **Internet of Things** and view the **Device ID** field.

 ![Serial Number](/images/device-demos/casa-system-router/router-serial-number.png)